 - Bumthang Valley – An overnight from Punakha.
 A serene valley with traditional villages and undisturbed nature.

-There are two types of Permits that one needs to take care of – Entry Permit and a Route Permit.
-The Entry permit is only required for Indians, Maldivians, and Bangladeshis.
+There are two types of Bhutan travel Permits that one needs to take care of – Entry Permit and a Route Permit.
+The Entry Permit is only required for Indians, Maldivians, and Bangladeshis.
 For the others, it is Visas.

 The Visas for foreigners come as a part of the Government Prescribed Packages.
 You will have to pay an additional fee of USD 40 for it.
 The processing is done by the tourist agent through whom you book your trip to Bhutan.